deephealthproject/AnonymizationHackaton/README.md

 ### Exercises

-1. Re-identification of anonymized medical texts
+1. Re-identification of DICOM tags

 2. Re-identification of BIMCV Covid19 dataset